Arcyak/MOClib/README.md

 ## Description

 MOClib is a custom Python MOC library that uses the Astropy library to build MOC trees and serialization from HEALPix cells.
-The library contains actually two classes: `python Loader and Moc_tree`. <br>
+The library contains actually two classes: `Loader` and  `Moc_tree`. <br>
-The __Loader__ class is able to query a VOTable from Vizier, update the coordinate system if needed and create the HEALPix number associated to each object.
+The `Loader` class is able to query a VOTable from Vizier, update the coordinate system if needed and create the HEALPix number associated to each object.
-The __Moc_tree__ class takes care of processing the cells from the HEALPix column of a astropy.Table object.
+The `Moc_tree` class takes care of processing the cells from the HEALPix column of a astropy.Table object.
 A MOC serialization can be obtained from the Moc_tree class for further analysis.

 ## Example